space-wizards/website-content/content/about/nightlies.md

 #### Is there a difference between the Steam version and non-Steam version?

 Not currently.
-In the future we are planning to add Steam-specific features such as automatic login with your Steam accoutn, but in the present there's no difference yet.
+In the future we plan to add Steam-specific features such as automatic login with your Steam account, but there's currently no difference.